 FAQ: Frequently asked questions#

-My version of matplotlib cannot find font XYZ?!#
+My version of matplotlib cannot find font XYZ#

-Some fonts that tueplot provides (e.g., Times or Roboto) must be installed on your machine before matplotlib can find them.
-This means that you need to find a .ttf file online (e.g., the Roboto family is available at Google fonts: link-to-roboto, download it, and install it.
+Some fonts that Tueplots uses (e.g., Times or Roboto) must be installed on your machine before matplotlib can find them.
+This installation means that you need to find a .ttf file online (e.g., the Roboto family is available at Google fonts: link-to-roboto, download it, and install it.
 For Ubuntu, this means opening the file (with your font manager) and clicking install.
 There are probably many other ways to do this.
 Once the font is installed, delete your matplotlib cache (usually: rm ~/.cache/matplotlib -rf) and restart your notebook (not just the kernel).
 See also this question on Stack Overflow.

 On a related note: if you want to use the Latex version of the fonts/bundles, your system must include the required tex packages.
 See this Stack Overflow discussion for information.
-You may encounter this problem when using Tueplots in combination with a Google Colab notebook.
+You may encounter this problem when using Tueplots with a Google Colab notebook.

 My fonts are not displayed as expected with plt.rc_context()#